wumarc/wumarc/README.md

 ### Hi!

-* I am a second year Computer Science student at uOttawa
+* I am a fourth year Computer Science student at the University of Ottawa
-* I am currently learning full-stack development
+* Currently a web developer intern @ InterGen Studio.
 * Reach me at wumarckun@gmail.com